If you're considering a GLP-1 medication, you've probably seen warnings about pancreatitis. It's one of the most talked-about concerns in this...

 If you experience severe, persistent abdominal pain while on a GLP-1 medication, stop taking the medication and contact your healthcare provider immediately.
 If the pain is extreme or you can't keep fluids down, go to the emergency room.

-This is not a situation where you wait and see.
+This isn't a situation where you wait and see.
 Acute pancreatitis can become serious quickly.
 Early treatment makes a significant difference in outcomes.

 Tracking your symptoms from the start of treatment helps you spot changes early.
 The lets you log side effects daily so you have a clear record to share with your provider.